Helliconia: Nondads

 A subterranean species known to inhabit Campannlat.
 Pockets of these semi-humans live underground in a vast network of caves and tunnels known as “The Eighty Darknesses,” entering and exiting via burrows at the bases of rajabaral trees.

 Nondads are described as similar to Madis, possessing eight-fingered hands and standing no higher than the average human’s waist, but their bodies are much hairier and their faces more dog-like, with protruding muzzles.
 They are mostly peaceful, having designated a special ruler/warrior class of select males permitted to act on violent impulse.
 A female may hold a role as a comforter or healer, known as a “snoktruix.”

 They communicate constantly — even while eating — through a mix of snorts, whistles, and clicks.

 Most Nondads appear to strive towards uniting all members of the tribe in a sort of collective consciousness, many acting in the same way and communicating the same thing at the same time.
 This is done supposedly in accordance with the will of their god, Withram, whom they believe to oppose individuality.

 Unlike humans, Nondads have had no prior exposure to the helico virus.
 In Spring, a group of Nondads that has ventured to the surface abducts a weakened Laintal Ay (at the time ill with Bone Fever) and brings him underground to look after him, unwittingly exposing the entire tribe to the helico virus and causing mass death.

 Ondods

 A species similar to Nondads, but inhabiting Sibornal.
 The word "Ondod" supposedly means "Spirit People" or "Spirited People," as Luterin Shokerandit understands in Winter.

+Intimate relationships appear to rely heavily on insults, with males and females constantly slandering each other (even in the presence of strangers) but still showing some genuine affection at times.

+They have their own language, but are also able to communicate with humans by using a broken Sibish.
+The table below shows some words/phrases in the Ondod language, with some rough Sibish translations (set here in English):